dask/distributed/docs/source/api.rst

    future = client.submit(func, *args)  # immediate, no blocking/async difference
    result = await client.gather(future)  # non-blocking/asynchronous

 The asynchronous variants must be run within a Tornado coroutine.
+See the :doc:`Asynchronous <asynchronous>` documentation for more information.

 Client